ministryofjustice/security-guidance/docs/index.md

 ### Intranet

 There are other cyber and technical security guidance documents available to reference.
-A large number of these documents are available in the [IT and Computer Security](https://intranet.justice.gov.uk/guidance/security/it-computer-security/) repository on the MoJ Intranet, but these documents are currently being reviewed and progressively are being incorporated into this main [Security Guidance](cyber-and-technical-security-guidance.md) repository.
+A large number of these documents are available in the [IT and Computer Security](https://intranet.justice.gov.uk/guidance/security/it-computer-security/) repository on the MOJ Intranet, but these documents are currently being reviewed and progressively are being incorporated into this main [Security Guidance](cyber-and-technical-security-guidance.md) repository.

 ### Technical Guidance

-The MoJ [Technical Guidance](https://ministryofjustice.github.io/technical-guidance/) should be read together with this security-focused guidance.
+The MOJ [Technical Guidance](https://ministryofjustice.github.io/technical-guidance/) should be read together with this security-focused guidance.

 [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security)